cptmozz/iobroker-powerstream/README.md

 ### Smart Meter Integration
 To interface a smart meter with ioBroker using MQTT:
-1. Follow a detailed tutorial on setting up an MQTT server/broker within ioBroker, such as this comprehensive guide (in German): [Tasmota LeseKopf mit ioBroker](https://bayha-electronics.de/tutorials/tasmota-lesekopf-iobroker/).
+1. Follow a detailed tutorial on setting up an MQTT server/broker within ioBroker, such as this comprehensive guide (in German): [Tasmota Lesekopf mit ioBroker](https://bayha-electronics.de/tutorials/tasmota-lesekopf-iobroker/).
 2. Once the MQTT server is configured, and data transmission is established, navigate to the object tree in ioBroker.
 3. Locate and copy the full variable name representing the Watt value from the smart meter data.
 Depending on your setup, a Read converter might be required to extract the wattage directly.